-In addition, OFSC has employed three individuals who will serve on our SBIC subsidiary's investment committee and manage the investment activities of our SBIC subsidiary.
-Any investment decision on the part of our SBIC subsidiary will require the approval of our chief executive officer, Glenn Pittson, who has also been approved by the SBA to be a member of the investment committee of our SBIC subsidiary.
-Subject to the foregoing, our SBIC subsidiary's team will be led by Mark Hauser who brings over 25 years of middle-market investment experience to the group.
-Prior to joining OFS, he was a senior managing director at Sandell Asset Management Corp., an international multi-strategy alternative asset manager, where he founded and was head of the firm's global private equity practice as well as a member of its investment committee.
+In addition, the day-to-day investment activities of the SBIC entity are managed by the three investment professionals of the SBIC GP, each of whom has, together with Glenn Pittson, our Chief Executive Officer, been approved by the SBA to serve on the investment committee of the SBIC entity.
+If we are able to acquire the interests in the SBIC entity and the SBIC GP that we do not already own, we anticipate that the three investment professionals will become employees of OFSC.
+Any investment decision on the part of the SBIC entity will require the unanimous approval of the SBIC entity's investment committee.
+Subject to the foregoing, the SBIC entity's team will be led by Mark Hauser who brings over 25 years of middle-market investment experience to the group.
+Prior to joining the SBIC entity, he was a senior managing director at Sandell Asset Management Corp., an international multi-strategy alternative asset manager, where he founded and was head of the firm's global private equity practice as well as a member of its investment committee.
 Prior to joining Sandell Asset Management Corp., he was a managing director at FdG Associates LLC, a New York-based lower-middle-market private equity fund focused on investing in family-owned businesses, where he served on the investment committee.
 Prior to that, he was the founder and managing director of Tamarix Capital Corp., a New York-based investment and merchant banking company that made investments in businesses with significant growth potential.
 Mr. Hauser has served as an officer and on the boards of directors of various portfolio companies and began his career as a corporate attorney, practicing in New York, Sydney and London.
 Mr. Hauser holds a Bachelor of Economics and a Bachelor of Laws from Sydney University and a Master of Laws from the London School of Economics & Political Science.